John Alvin: Career

 Alvin's first official movie art campaign was the poster for Blazing Saddles, directed by Mel Brooks, in 1974.
 Alvin, who was working as an animator at an animation studio at the time, was invited to work on the Blazing Saddles poster by a friend.

 Alvin took an unusual path when designing the movie poster.
 He designed a serious movie poster, which incorporated unusual and quirky elements from the film.
 For example, in the poster, Alvin depicts Mel Brooks, who plays a Yiddish-speaking Native American chief in the film, wearing a headdress inscribed with the phrase, Kosher for Passover.
 The joke had been suggested by Alvin's wife, Andrea.

 Alvin's work on Blazing Saddles was liked by Mel Brooks, as well as by others in the industry.
 He went on to work on a number of Brooks' later films, including Young Frankenstein, which was also released in 1974.

-Alvine also did the poster for Steven Spielberg's 1982 film, E.T. the Extra-Terrestrial.
-It shows E.T.'s finger touching the finger of his human friend, Elliott, finger tip to finger tip.
+Alvin also did the poster for Steven Spielberg's 1982 film, E.T. the Extra-Terrestrial.
+It shows E.T.'s finger touching the finger of his human friend, Elliott, fingertip to fingertip.
 The fingers create a glow where they touch.
 The idea for the poster was reportedly suggested by Spielberg, and was inspired by Michelangelo's painting, The Creation of Adam.
 Alvin used his daughter as the human hand model for the poster.

 Alvin created artwork for more than 135 film campaigns over the span of three decades.
-His work for such film studios as New Line Cinema, Warner Bros.
-Entertainment, Disney Studios and Lucasfilm Ltd., include Blade Runner, Cocoon, The Lost Boys, Predator, The Princess Bride, Gremlins, The Goonies, The Lion King, Beauty and the Beast, Batman Returns, Batman Forever, Jurassic Park, and Space Jam.
+His work for such film studios as New Line Cinema, Warner Bros., Disney Studios and Lucasfilm, include Blade Runner, Cocoon, The Lost Boys, Predator, The Princess Bride, Gremlins, The Goonies, The Lion King, Beauty and the Beast, Batman Returns, Batman Forever, Jurassic Park, and Space Jam.
 He also created the anniversary posters and other artwork for the 30th-anniversary Star Wars Celebration.